Canonical and the Ubuntu Foundation

 In this way, Canonical ensures that Ubuntu’s bottom-line commitments are kept.
 Of course, Canonical does not fund all Ubuntu work, nor could it.
 Canonical can release a distribution every six months, but that distribution will be made much better and more usable through contributions from the community of users.
 Most features, most new pieces of software, almost all translations, almost all documentation, and much more are created outside of Canonical.
 Instead, Canonical ensures that deadlines are met and that the essential work, regardless of whether it’s fun, gets done.

 Canonical Ltd. was incorporated on the Isle of Man—a tiny island nation between Wales and Ireland that is mostly well known as a haven for international businesses.
 Since Canonical’s staff is sprinkled across the globe and no proper office is necessary, the Isle of Man seemed like as good a place as any for the company to hang its sign.

 Canonical’s Service and Support

-While it is surprising to many users, fewer than half of Canonical's employees work on the Ubuntu project.
-The rest of the employees fall into several categories: business development, support and administration, and development of other projects such as Bazaar and Launchpad, which are discussed a bit later in this chapter.
+While it is surprising to many users, fewer than half of Canonical’s employees work on the Ubuntu project.
+The rest of the employees fall into several categories: business development, support and administration, and development on the Bazaar and Launchpad projects.

 Finally, Ubuntu supports other support organizations.
 Canonical does not seek or try to enforce a monopoly on Ubuntu support; it proudly lists hundreds of other organizations offering support for Ubuntu on the Ubuntu Web pages.
 Instead, Canonical offers what is called second-tier support to these organizations.
 Because Canonical employs many of the core Ubuntu developers, the company is very well suited to taking action on many of the tougher problems that these support organizations may run into.
 With its concentrated expertise, Canonical can offer this type of backup, or secondary support, to these organizations.